zerodevx/zero-md/README.md

 ### Updating docs

-Documentation is in the `/docs` folder.
+Documentation is in the `docs/` folder.
 Submit PRs onto the `.md` files directly and changes will be automatically published upon merge.
 Documentation website uses [`zero-md-docs`](https://github.com/zerodevx/zero-md-docs) to instantly publish markdown from the Github `docs/` folder.

-## Changelog
+## Change-log

 Check out the [releases](https://github.com/zerodevx/zero-md/releases) page.